ghivert/sketch/sketch/README.md

 ## Using media queries and pseudo-selectors

-Because we're building CSS, we can leverage on its full power, contrarily to inline styling.
+Because we're building CSS, we can leverage its full power, contrarily to inline styling.
 This mean we can use media queries and pseudo-selectors!
 You only need to call the proper functions, and Sketch will take care of the rest.

 ```gleam
 import sketch